 Candidates who wish to run for office in the 2022 Election Cycle will be able to set up their Candidate Portal accounts after the 2020 General Election on November 3, 2020.

 Important Filings Once in Office

-Financial Disclosure Statement
+Annual Financial Disclosure Statement

 If you were a public officer at any time during a calendar year (even for a day), you must file an annual Financial Disclosure Statement between January 1 and January 31 of the following calendar year.
 If you are newly appointed to fill a vacancy in office, you must file a Financial Disclosure Statement within 60 days of the date you take office.

-Campaign Finance Report
+Campaign Finance Reporting

 Running for Local Office